Melton Constable

-Melton Constable is a village and civil parish in the English county of Norfolk.
+Melton Constable is a village and civil parish in the North Norfolk district of the county of Norfolk, England.
 It covers an area of 6.96 km2 and had a population of 518 in 225 households at the 2001 census.
 The population had increased to 618 at the 2011 Census.
 For the purposes of local government, it falls within the district of North Norfolk.
 The village sits on fairly high ground south-west of Holt.

+History

 The place-name Melton Constable is first attested in the Domesday Book of 1086, where it appears as Maeltuna.
 This may mean either 'middle town' or 'mill town'.
 There is a reference to 'Constabularius de Melton' in 1197, as the land was held by the constable of the bishop of Norwich.

+Melton Constable Hall

 Melton Constable Hall is regarded as the finest specimen of the Christopher Wren style of house.

+St Peter Church

-The parish church of St Peter's, Melton Constable is located within Melton Constable park; it contains many monuments to the Astley family, who formerly resided at Melton Constable Hall.
+St Peter's, Melton Constable, the Church of England parish church, is located within Melton Constable park; it is a Grade I listed building.
+The church contains many monuments to the Astley family, who formerly resided at Melton Constable Hall.

+1981 Tornado

 The village was struck by an F0/T1 tornado on 23 November 1981, as part of the record-breaking nationwide tornado outbreak on that day.

+River Bure

 The River Bure has its source in the parish, just south of the village, roughly half-way between the village and the parish church.